 The 1998 IECC (ICC 1998) contains a variety of revisions to the 1995 MEC.
 The most notable revision is that glazed fenestration products (windows and doors) in new housing in locations with less than 3500 heating degree-days (HDDs) (approximately the southern quarter of the United States) must have an average solar heat gain coefficient (SHGC) of 0.4 or less.
 Other code changes include a requirement for heat traps on water heaters and provisions for skylight shaft insulation.
 Also, new prescriptive compliance paths have been added, including paths for small additions and window replacements.
 None of these code changes affect any of the calculations or methodology underlying REScheck; the only changes to REScheck are the addition of these new requirements in the "Inspection Checklist" printout produced by the software.
 The 2000 IECC (ICC 1999) contains relatively minor changes in requirements compared to the 1998 IECC.
 Exposed foundation insulation is required to have a weather-resistant protective coating.
 Additional requirements have been added for replacement windows.
 The duct sealing requirements have been revised.
 None of these changes affect the methodology used to develop REScheck.
-The 2003 IECC (ICC 2003) includes steel-frame joist/rafter assembly ceilings, steel-frame truss assembly ceilings, and steel-frame floors over unheated spaces.
+The 2003 IECC (ICC 2003) includes steel-frame joist/rafter assembly ceilings, steelframe truss assembly ceilings, and steel-frame floors over unheated spaces.
+The 2006 IECC (ICC 2006) is greatly modified from the 2003 IECC, including: redefined climate zones, glazing requirements independent of window area percentage, and limits on window U-factors and SHGC when trade-offs are used for compliance.
+Changes to the 2006 IECC and beyond are so significant that changes for REScheck for these codes are noted in separate appendices rather than in the main body of this document.